Best apps to download

 Thinking of changing up your diet to avoid the Freshman 15?
 One that is super popular right now that provides maintainable results is the Keto diet.
 We have a great resource with a college budget in mind you can get below!

-Avoiding the Freshman 15 with Apps
+Avoiding the freshman 15 with fitness-inspired apps

-I reviewed and tested a few iPhone apps that I thought might help me stay active and health conscious without totally taking over my life.
+I reviewed and tested a few iPhone apps that I thought might help me stay active and health-conscious without totally taking over my life.

 Here is list of my faves…

 You can get unlimited access to thousands of workouts with Aaptiv.
 This app is a hub of different trainers and different types of workouts.
 They have everything from indoor and outdoor running, cycling, circuit and strength training, and yoga and stretching.